nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 instance using the two variables.

 Step 2.
-The `isInvalidIndex` and `isAnInt` static boolean methods will check for the validity of the `todo` string input by users.
+The `isInvalidIndex` and `isAnInt` static boolean methods will check for the validity of the `toDo` string input by users.

 Step 3.
-The `deleteNotes` public method will then delete the respective specific notes in the notes list based on the index that users have input to BadMaths.
+The `deleteNotes` public method will then delete the specific note in the notes list based on the index that users have input to BadMaths.

 ### CommandHistory class:
 The `CommandHistory` class stores a list of all inputs entered by users during the current programme run session.
-It consists of only a two public class methods, `storeCommand` and `displayHistory`.
+It consists of two public class methods, `storeCommand` and `displayHistory`.

 Step 1.
 The `CommandHistory` class takes in only one variable `historyCommand`, and constructs a new `CommandHistory` instance using that one variable.